 The Rise of Addictive Technology and the Business of Keeping Us Hooked

 What makes us obsessively scroll through our phones, or binge-watch Netflix?
-There’s a fascinating psychology behind our addictive, tech-based behaviors, says ADAM ALTER.
-A New York Times bestselling author and Associate Professor of Marketing at NYU, Alter investigates the hidden forces shaping our thoughts, feelings, and behaviors.
+There’s a fascinating psychology behind our addictive, tech-based behaviors, says Adam Alter.
+A New York Times bestselling author and marketing professor at NYU, Alter investigates the hidden forces shaping our thoughts, feelings, and behaviors.
 In the face of our current crisis, he shows us how we can navigate a radically different world—whether that’s through building consumer relationships in digital form, or using tech to our advantage in the new hybrid workplace.

 “Irresistible is a fascinating and much-needed exploration.”— Malcolm Gladwell

-In addition to his position at New York University’s Stern School of Business, where he is an Associate Professor of Marketing, Alter has an affiliated appointment with the University’s Psychology Department.
+In addition to his position at New York University’s Stern School of Business, where he is a Professor of Marketing, Alter has an affiliated appointment with the University’s Psychology Department.
+He won both the faculty-voted and MBA student-voted Stern Professor of the Year Awards in 2020.
 He currently sits on the World Economic Forum steering committee, a board dedicated to investigating the risks and benefits of emerging augmented reality technologies.
 Alter received his Bachelor of Science in Psychology from the University of New South Wales and his M.A. and Ph.D. in Psychology from Princeton University, where he held the Charlotte Elizabeth Procter Honorific Dissertation Fellowship and a Fellowship in the Woodrow Wilson Society of Scholars.

 “Adam Alter was engaging across demographics: from High School to Med School to the community at large.
 His message resonated.
 His delivery is endearing, informative, and engaging.
 His topic is critically important and his approach is informed, balanced, empowering, and relatable.
 From an event planning perspective, Adam was a sincere pleasure to work with.”University of Nevada—Reno, Division of Health Sciences